How to Deal With Puppy Diarrhea

 Causes of puppy diarrhea due to hypermotility, where the puppy’s bowel lining becomes irritated, may be a result of something as simple as a sudden change in diet.
 Ideally, when changing your puppy’s food to a different brand, you have to mix the two for at least one week, mixing a little of the new food into the old brand and increasing the amount until you eliminate the old brand completely.
 Doing so helps prevent the onset of diarrhea in your puppy by getting its digestive system used to the new brand.

 Drinking water out of the toilet or an outdoor source, such as from a puddle or a fire hydrant, may cause your puppy to get diarrhea.
 The water may be contaminated with bacteria such as E. coli or Leptospirosis.
-Always carry water with you when traveling longer distances with your puppy, and be vigilant about the water sources to which your puppy has access.
+Always carry water with you when traveling long distances with your puppy, and be vigilant about the water sources to which your puppy has access.

 Puppies are excitable, and if they become extremely excited or stressed, their hormones might cause bowel hypermotility and lead to puppy diarrhea.